 There are a lot of honors that might go on a resume.
 Some of these honors include degree honors, cumulative GPA, and awards.

 Honors that always have relevance on a resume are the ones that can help you land a job.
-They help you stand out or may help to form a connection with the hiring manager.
+These can help you stand out or form a connection with the hiring manager.

 The following have always have a place on your resume: